User guide to: Individuals referred to and supported through the Prevent Programme, England and Wales

 Home Office Responsible Statistician:

-Jodie Hargreaves, Head of Policing Statistics.
+Jodie Hargreaves, Head of Police Statistics.

-The ‘Individuals referred to and supported through the Prevent programme’ release has been produced to the highest professional standards and free from political interference.
+The ‘Individuals referred to and supported through the Prevent Programme’ release has been produced to the highest professional standards and free from political interference.
 It has been produced by statisticians working in the Home Office Analysis and Insight Directorate in accordance with the Home Office’s ‘Statement of compliance with the Code of Practice for Official Statistics’ which covers our policy on revisions and other matters.
 The Chief Statistician and the Head of Profession, report to the National Statistician with respect to all professional statistical matters and oversees all Home Office Official Statistics products with respect to the Code of Practice, being responsible for their timing, content and methodology.